jupyter/jupyter/docs/source/index.rst

 Project Jupyter and IPython
 ===========================

-Welcome to **Project Jupyter and IPython** "official" documentation landing page.
-From this page, you may access all "official" documentation for Project Jupyter and IPython projects.
+Welcome to the **Project Jupyter and IPython** "official" documentation landing page where you may access all documentation for all Project Jupyter and IPython projects.

 **What is Project Jupyter?** Project Jupyter was born out of the IPython Project in 2014 as the project evolved to support interactive data science and scientific computing across all programming languages.

-The popular **Jupyter Notebook** (formerly IPython notebook) is a cornerstone of the project.
-Using the Jupyter Notebook, you can author engaging documents that combine live-code with narrative text, equations, images, video, and visualizations.
+The popular **Jupyter Notebook** (formerly IPython notebook) provides a web-based application for authoring engaging documents combining live-code with narrative text, equations, images, video, and visualizations.
 By encoding a complete and reproducible record of a computation, the documents can be shared with others on GitHub, Dropbox, and the `Jupyter Notebook Viewer <https://nbviewer.jupyter.org/>`__.

 .. _user-docs: